Avik-Das-567/Netflix-Style-Movie-Recommender/README.md

 ## 🚀 **Possible Future Improvements**

-- Use password hashing instead of plain text storage
+- Replace plain-text password storage with secure hashing

-- Add user-specific favorite lists & history
-- Deploy the app to cloud (e.g., Heroku, Render)
+- Allow users to rate movies and track favorites or watchlists

-- Improve search with fuzzy matching
+- Add search auto-suggestions with fuzzy matching for better UX

+- Integrate interactive visualizations using Plotly or Chart.js

+- Enable basic subscription logic (e.g., restrict features based on plan)

+- Improve UI with animations and responsive layouts

-- Add collaborative filtering for even richer recommendations
+- Add movie filtering by genre, language, or rating
-- Replace static plots with interactive charts (e.g., Plotly)

 ---